nuclio/nuclio/docs/k8s/getting-started.md

 Use the command `kubectl get pods` to verify that both the controller and playground have a status of `Running`.
 For more information about `kubectl`, see the [Kubernetes documentation](https://kubernetes.io/docs/user-guide/kubectl-overview/).

-## Deploying a Function with the nuclio Playground
+## Deploying a function with the nuclio playground

 Browse to `http://$(minikube ip):32050`.
 You should be greeted by the nuclio playground.
 Choose one of the built-in examples, and click **Deploy**.
 The first build will populate the local Docker cache with base images and other files, so it might take a while, depending on your network.
 When the function deployment is completed, you can click **Invoke** to invoke the function with a body.

-## Deploying a Function with nuctl, the nuclio Command-Line Tool
+## Deploying a function with nuctl, the nuclio command-line tool

-First, ensure that you have Go (Golang) v1.8+ (https://golang.org/doc/install) and Docker (https://docs.docker.com/engine/installation), and create a Go workspace (for example, in `~/nuclio`):
+First, ensure that you have [a supported version of Go](#go-supported-version) (https://golang.org/doc/install) and Docker (https://docs.docker.com/engine/installation), and create a Go workspace (for example, in `~/nuclio`):

 ```bash
 export GOPATH=~/nuclio && mkdir -p $GOPATH